d-krupke/cpsat-primer/README.md

 > [!TIP]
 >
-> **If you are coming from the MIP-world, you should not overgeneralize your
+> If you are transitioning from Mixed Integer Programming (MIP), you may be
-> experience** to CP-SAT as the underlying techniques are different.
-It does not
+> accustomed to manually implementing higher-level constraints to optimize your
+> Big-Ms for better performance, rather than relying on the modeling interface.
+> With CP-SAT, these manual adjustments are generally unnecessary.
+CP-SAT relies
-> rely on the linear relaxation as much as MIP-solvers do.
-Thus, you can often
+> less on linear relaxation compared to MIP solvers and can efficiently manage
-> use modelling techniques that are not efficient in MIP-solvers, but perform
-> reasonably well in CP-SAT.
-For example, I had a model that required multiple
+> logical constraints due to its underlying SAT-solver.
+Dare to use the
+> higher-level constraints - they may be more efficient than you thought as
-> absolute values and performed significantly better in CP-SAT than in Gurobi
+> CP-SAT works differently than typical MIP-solvers!
-> (despite a manual implementation with relatively tight big-M values).

 This primer does not have the space to teach about building good models.
 In the following, we will primarily look onto a selection of useful constraints.
 If you